-The Group conducts substantially all of its business through its wholly-owned subsidiaries.
+The Group conducts substantially all of its business through the affiliated companies and wholly-owned subsidiaries of the holding company.
 The capital structure is designed to provide each subsidiary with capital and liquidity to meet its operational needs and regulatory requirements.
 Liquidity needs are generally met through cash generated by its subsidiaries, as well as cash provided by the shareholder, if required.
-The Group maintains excess liquidity in the form of overnight cash deposits and short-term investments to cover daily funding needs and to support growth in the business.
+BCS Group maintains excess liquidity in the form of overnight cash deposits and short-term investments to cover daily funding needs and to support growth in the business.
 Generally, the Group does not hold liquidity at its subsidiaries in excess of amounts deemed sufficient to support the subsidiaries' operations, including any regulatory capital requirements.
-Liquidity needs relating to client trading and margin borrowing activities are met primarily through cash balances in client brokerage accounts.
-Management believes that funds generated by the operations of subsidiaries will continue to be the primary funding source in meeting its liquidity needs, providing adequate liquidity to meet capital guidelines and net capital requirements of its regulated subsidiaries.
+Management of BCS Group believes that funds generated by the operations of subsidiaries will continue to be the primary funding source in meeting its liquidity needs, providing adequate liquidity to meet capital guidelines and net capital requirements of its regulated subsidiaries.

-The cash position and cash flows are affected by changes in brokerage client cash balances and the associated amounts required to be segregated under regulatory guidelines.
-Timing differences between cash and investments actually segregated on a given date and the amount required to be segregated for that date may arise in the ordinary course of business and are addressed by the Group in accordance with applicable regulations.
-Other factors which affect the cash position and cash flows include investment activity in securities, levels of capital expenditures, acquisition and divestiture activity, banking client deposit activity, brokerage and banking client loan activity, payments of dividends, and repurchases and issuances of shares.
+The following factors which affect the cash position and cash flows include investment activity in securities, levels of capital expenditures, acquisition and divestiture activity, payments of dividends, and coupon payments.
 The combination of these factors can cause significant fluctuations in the cash position during specific time periods.

 Liquidity risk is the risk that an entity will encounter difficulties with raising money in meeting obligations associated with financial liabilities.
-The Group is exposed to daily calls on its available cash resources from overnight deposits, current accounts, maturing deposits, loan drawdowns, and guarantees.
+The Group is exposed to daily calls on its available cash resources from overnight deposits and current accounts.
 The Group does not maintain cash resources to meet all of these needs as experience shows that a minimum level of reinvestment of maturing funds can be predicted with a high level of certainty.
-Liquidity risk is managed by the Treasury Department by means of monitoring daily liquidity positions.
+Liquidity risk is managed by the Treasury Department of BCS Group by means of monitoring daily liquidity positions.

 The Treasury Department prepares the liquidity profile of the financial assets and liabilities.
-The Treasury Department then builds up an adequate portfolio of short-term liquid assets, largely made up of short-term liquid securities, inter-bank facilities and cash balances, to ensure that sufficient liquidity is maintained within the Group as a whole
+The Treasury Department then builds up an adequate portfolio of short-term liquid assets, largely made up of short-term liquid securities, inter-bank facilities and cash balances, to ensure that sufficient liquidity is maintained within BCS Group as a whole.